Good Neighbor Awards Rules and Eligibility Criteria

 Good Neighbor judges and their families and staff of the NAR, program sponsors, and their families are ineligible to participate.

-REALTOR® Magazine, REALTOR® Magazine Online, program sponsors and the judges aren't responsible for late, stolen, or misdirected entries.
-Winners will be notified by telephone and mail.
+NAR, REALTOR® Magazine, REALTOR® Magazine Online, program sponsors and the judges aren't responsible for late, stolen, or misdirected entries.
+Winners will be notified by telephone and email.